jasonandrewth/PersonalWebsite/src/routes/writing/posts/gameoflife.md

 ---
-title: 'Game Of Life: Three.js Post-Processing'
+title: 'Conways Game Of Life - An introduction to Cellular Automata and Renderbuffers in Three.js'
 date: '2022-11-05'
 published: true
 ---